openjdk/panama-foreign/doc/panama_ffi.md

 ); //prints "2 plus 2 equals 4"
 ```

 While the callee has to do more work to call the `vprintf` handle, note that that now we're back in a place where the downcall handle  `vprintf` can be shared across multiple callees.
 Note that both the format string and the `VaList` are associated with the given resource scope — this means that both will remain valid throughout the native function call.
-As for other APIs, it is also possible (not shown here) to create a `VaList` associated with the *default scope* - meaning that the resources allocated by the `VaList` will remain available as long as the `VaList` remains *reachable*.
+As for other APIs, it is also possible (not shown here) to create a `VaList` associated with an *implicit scope* - meaning that the resources allocated by the `VaList` will remain available as long as the `VaList` remains *reachable*.

 Another advantage of using `VaList` is that this approach also scales to upcall stubs — it is therefore possible for clients to create upcalls stubs which take a `VaList` and then, from the Java upcall, read the arguments packed inside the `VaList` one by one using the methods provided by the `VaList` API (e.g. `VaList::vargAsInt(MemoryLayout)`), which mimic the behavior of the C `va_arg` macro.